rohitk285/ShareSpace/README.md

       ```

       - Use PORT=3000 if using docker.
 If docker is not being used to run the app, use PORT=8080.
-      - Use your mongodb connection string as your MONGODB_URI
+      - Use your mongodb connection string as your MONGODB_URI.
-      - Use any complex string as your JWT secret (eg. JWT_SECRET=as23de55f21ef59yz32)
+      - Use any complex string as your JWT secret (eg. JWT_SECRET=as23de55f21ef59yz32).
+      - [Click here](#google-auth-setup) to see how to get GOOGLE_CLIENT_ID and GOOGLE_CLIENT_SECRET.
+      - Use any complex string as your session secret (eg. SESSION_SECRET=cd43tg59y21ef79tz22).
+      - [Click here](#service-account-file-setup) to see how to get SERVICE_ACCOUNT_FILE for Google Drive API.

    2. **Create a `.env` file in the `frontend` folder and add the following variable:**